sumon-ohid/42-minishell/README.md

-# MiniShell
+# Minishell
 ## As beautiful as a shell

-MiniShell is a minimalistic shell program designed to replicate the basic functionalities of the Bash shell.
-It provides a command-line interface for users to interact with the operating system by executing commands and managing processes.
+Minishell is one of the largest project in 42 School.
+It took us almost 2 months to evaluate the project.
+But we learnt so much through out this time.
+Also this is our first team project.
+Through this project we learnt how computer executes a command, proccesses, builtins (echo , export etc.) and so on.
+We learnt how to contribute and split problems with others on the same project and come up with a solution.
+Overall it's a full-stack , real-world, useful, stressful and fun project.

 ## Features